Eyevinn/mp4ff/README.md

 That dispatch based on box name is defined by the tables `mp4.decodersSR` and `mp4.decoders` for the functions `mp4.DecodeBoxSR()` and `mp4.DecodeBox()`, respectively.
 The `SR` variant should normally be used for better performance.
-If a box name is unkonwn, it will result in an `UnknownBox` being created.
+If a box name is unknown, it will result in an `UnknownBox` being created.

 ### How to implement a new box